zowe/zowe-client-java-sdk/README.md

 Work In Progress implementation of a Zowe SDK for Java.

+The SDK lets you leverage the underlying z/OSMF APIs on a z/OS system to build applications that interface with the mainframe.

+The goal is to provide Java developers an SDK to easily interface with a backend mainframe from your Windows, Linux, or Mac instance through Rest APIs.
+Let the SDK do the hard work while you can focus on your business logic, test, automation code building on a client system without ever needing to build an application directly on the mainframe.

 Functionality provided so far:

     GetJobs
     IssueCommand (mvs commands)
     IssuesTsoCommand
     SubmitJobs

-Seeing the following sample programs:
+See the following sample programs:

     GetJobsTest.java
     IssueCommandTest.java
     IssueTsoCommandTest.java